 Six Reasons Why You Should Skip the Post-Work Happy Hour:

 1. No one really wants you there.
 Harsh, I know, but the truth hurts.
-Some dumb a@@ do-gooder suck up employee thought it would be OK to invite you, against the entire team’s better judgment.
+Some dumb [email protected]@ do-gooder suck up employee thought it would be OK to invite you, against the entire team’s better judgment.
 They want downtime and your presence changes the situation.

 2. People get stupid when they drink.
 You don’t need to see and hear that.
 The images WILL impact your perception of people and that’s not fair to you or your employees.